paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-016-federal-deposit-insurance-corporation.md

   (A) if the institution is well capitalized, reclassify the institution as adequately capitalized;

-  (B) if the institution is adequately capitalized (but not well capitalized), require the institution to comply with 1 or more provisions of subsections (d) and (e) of this section, as if the institution were undercapitalized; or
+  (B) if the institution is adequately capitalized (but not well capitalized), require the institution to comply with 1 or more provisions of subsections (d) and (e), as if the institution were undercapitalized; or

-  (C) if the institution is undercapitalized, take any 1 or more actions authorized under subsection (f)(2) of this section as if the institution were significantly undercapitalized.
+  (C) if the institution is undercapitalized, take any 1 or more actions authorized under subsection (f)(2) as if the institution were significantly undercapitalized.

 (2) **Contents of plan** — Any plan required under paragraph (1) shall specify the steps that the insured depository institution will take to correct the unsafe or unsound condition or practice.
 Capital restoration plans shall not be required under paragraph (1)(B).

 **(h) Provisions applicable to critically undercapitalized institutions**

-(1) **Activities restricted** — Any critically undercapitalized insured depository institution shall comply with restrictions prescribed by the Corporation under subsection (i) of this section.
+(1) **Activities restricted** — Any critically undercapitalized insured depository institution shall comply with restrictions prescribed by the Corporation under subsection (i).

 (2) **Payments on subordinated debt prohibited**